What is hormesis and how can it give the body a boost in energy and strength? Learn more about this biological process here!

-Along the path he discovered a concept called Hormesis which is rooted in new scientific understanding of cellular biology.
+Along the path, he discovered a concept called hormesis which is rooted in a new scientific understanding of cellular biology.
 Essentially, “what doesn’t kill you makes you stronger” is alive and well in the human body.

-Ari spent two full years researching this concept (he’s in good company with other experts) and has been implementing Hormetic practices in both diet and exercise with people around the world.
+Ari spent two full years researching this concept (he’s in good company with other experts) and has been implementing hormetic practices in both diet and exercise with people around the world.

 The Myth About Antioxidants

 Essentially, the thinking has been that the fallout from oxidation drives the aging process, but according to Ari, most serious aging experts have already moved on from that thesis.
 Why?
-Because experiments have shown post-exercise use of antioxidants has not shown the promised results.
+Because experiments have found that post-exercise use of antioxidants has not shown the promised results.

 The ARE (Antioxidant Response Element) makes magic happen in the cells.
-It turns out that this system helps make the cells more resilient.
-It triggers the release of internal compounds which essentially perform the “promise” of antioxidants…but actually work.
-In fact, this system has helped us evolve and meet challenges for thousands of years.
+It turns out this system helps make the cells more resilient.
+It triggers the release of internal compounds which essentially perform the “promise” of antioxidants and actually works.

 Keep Your Body Guessing

 It’s kind of like hormone replacement.
 Once you start, the body slows its own production and gets lazy.
-It turns out this is the same rough concept with Hormetic stressors.
-Keep the body guessing and it’ll continue to grow and adapt…
+It turns out this is the same rough concept with hormetic stressors.

 I highly recommend listening to the interview and hearing it from Ari himself.
 I’m going to dig into the research and test these principles in my own life.
-So far so good.!
+So far so good!

-Enjoy the interview and HERE IS A LINK to Ari’s program if you’re interested in learning more.
+Enjoy the interview and here is a link to Ari’s program if you’re interested in learning more.

-Original story with transcripts can be found at www.theurbanmonk.com
+Original story with transcripts can be found at The Urban Monk.

 Editor’s Note: This post was published on September 20, 2016, and has been updated for quality and relevancy.